 The investigators interviewed a Licensed Practical Nurse providing the resident care and asked, “if the resident should have an induction pillow in place.”
 The LPN replied, “Yes” and confirmed that they were “unable to locate an abduction pillow in the room at that time” stating, “I will find it.”
 The investigators interviewed the Director of Nursing who confirmed that it was unacceptable “for staff to fail to follow the care plan.”

 Do you believe your loved one has suffered serious injuries or died prematurely while a resident at Whitehaven Community Living Center?
 If so, contact the law offices of the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.
+Our network of attorneys fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.

-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your compensation claim now to ensure your rights are protected.

 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.Sources: